hangnguyen118/KT-B1/README.md

-# Getting Started with My App
+# Getting Started with My HTML & CSS Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a simple HTML & CSS project to demonstrate a basic webpage layout.

 ## Available Scripts